Hybrid App Development and Native App Development: What are the Difference?

-Given the time and cost of traditional native development, it’s no surprise that many development teams are struggling to keep up with this demand.
+Given the time as well as the cost of traditional native development, there is no surprise that many development teams are struggling to keep up with this demand.

 Thankfully, times have changed.
 As mobile and web technology have evolved, the hybrid has emerged as a viable alternative to Native.
 Many are now looking at hybrid development as a way to simplify and speed up app creation.
 Let’s take a look at the reasons for this shift.

 The growing adoption of hybrid is evident in a recent Forrester survey that found two-thirds of developers are choosing a cross-platform or web-based approach over native tools.
 Meanwhile, top brands like MarketWatch, Nationwide, and Southwest Airlines have adopted a hybrid approach over native to power apps for their customers and employees.
 The top-most reasons for making the switch from native to hybrid, based on independent research as well as testimonials, are:

 Building for various platforms from a single codebase often makes delivering cross-platform applications 2–3x faster than native.